Keyboard shortcuts

 Run make docs to build the API documentation and reference.

-Disable the docs make target by running cmake with -DICAL_BUILD_DOCS=False option.
-Disable the libical-glib developer documentation by running cmake with -DICAL_GLIB_BUILD_DOCS=False.
+Disable the docs make target by running cmake with -DLIBICAL_BUILD_DOCS=False option.
+Disable the libical-glib developer documentation by running cmake with -DLIBICAL_GLIB_BUILD_DOCS=False.

 Using vcpkg to install dependencies

-If you want to use vcpkg (in $VCPKG_ROOT) to build the dependencies as part of the project you can also tell CMake the vcpkg toolchain file with: "-DCMAKE_TOOLCHAIN_FILE=$VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake"
+If you want to use vcpkg (%VCPKG_ROOT% on Windows or $VCPKG_ROOT on non-Windows) to build the dependencies as part of the project you can also tell CMake the vcpkg toolchain file with the CMake “CMAKE_TOOLCHAIN_FILE” setting.

-for example: if you have vcpkg installed in $HOME/vcpkg, then run cmake -DCMAKE_TOOLCHAIN_FILE=$HOME/vcpkg/scripts/buildsystems/vcpkg.cmake ..
+For example: if you have vcpkg installed in your project folder:

-Non-Windows note: You'll need to pre-install autoconf, automake and autoconf-archive for icu.
-See %VCPKG_ROOT%/p rts/icu/portfile.cmake for more info.
+You’ll need to pre-install autoconf, automake and autoconf-archive for icu.
+See %VCPKG_ROOT%/ports/icu/portfile.cmake for more info.

 Dependencies